Cryptic Writings: Critical reception

 Music critics were divided on the record.
 Stephen Thomas Erlewine, reviewing the album for AllMusic, reacted unenthusiastically toward it.
 He criticized Mustaine's ability to write more "ambitious" material and opined that the band "sounds better playing thrash."
 However, Erlewine did admire the band's desire to experiment with their sound.
 Rolling Stone was more generous toward Cryptic Writings.
 Reviewer Jon Wiederhorn commented that the album "should thrill Metallica fans who felt screwed by that band's thrashless 1996 album, Load."
 Dean Golemis of the Chicago Tribune panned the album for being "predictable and annoying" and assumed that Megadeth were "destined to follow Metallica's leap into mainstream sounds".
 Author Thomas Harrison also noted the album for not making as much impact as their previous studio releases.

 Consumable Online's Simon Speichert wrote positively about the record, qualifying it as "pure, solid heavy metal".
 He noted that the album contains various kinds of tunes and named it "one of the best metal records of 1997".
 Neil Arnold from Metal Forces observed that Cryptic Writings is not "a bad record", though it comes "pale" in comparison to their 1994 opus Youthanasia.
 Arnold went on to comment that the album confirms Megadeth are "no longer a thrash band".
 Wolfgang Schäfer, from the German metal magazine Rock Hard, stated that Cryptic Writings followed the musical direction of its predecessors.
 He described the album as a "balanced mix of typical Megadeth rockers and some experimental songs".
+Shane Mehling of Decibel reflected that the "nearly thrashless" Cryptic Writings, alongside Metallica's Load and Reload (1997), left the "metal community [...] trying to pick up the pieces".

 Touring

 Megadeth supported the album with a world tour that started in the summer of 1997.
-The Misfits were the opening act of these live shows, one of which was the band's first all-acoustic performance that took place in South America.
+The Misfits were the opening act of these live shows, one of which was the band's first all-acoustic performance that took place in Argentina.
 The following summer, the group participated in Ozzfest '98 for the dates in the United States.
 These live shows were the last for drummer Nick Menza, who was fired subsequently.
 Menza began to suffer knee problems and escalating pain during the tour.
 He was diagnosed with a tumor and underwent surgery which waylaid him briefly.
 However, the tumor was benign and Menza was eager to rejoin his bandmates, who had continued the tour with Jimmy DeGrasso.
 Although DeGrasso was hired as a temporary replacement, he stayed with the band for the recording of their next two studio albums.
 Menza stated that Mustaine had dismissed him from the band two days after his knee surgery via phone call telling him that his services "were no longer needed".
 On the other hand, Dave Mustaine believed that Menza had lied about his injury.